alphagov/government-service-design-manual/guides-and-toolkits/designing-your-service/browsercompatibility.md

 #Designing for browsers and devices

-Services must be accessible wherever people are and whatever technology they’re using by default; not as an optional extra.
-The user experience can vary significantly from operating system to operating system, browser version to browser version and desktop to mobile.
-However, don’t try to build services for every possible product but use data to inform and set your priorities for development.
+Services should be universally accessible, regardless of how the user is choosing to access digital services.
+Due to the large range of browsers, devices and resolutions of access routes, it is to be expected and accepted that the experience will differ as technical capabilities and appropriate user experience on these browsers vary, as such, it is expected that you will verify that your service works across a representative range of these devices and browsers and accomodations for creating acceptable experiences across each should be made, as appropriate.

 ##Guidance

 ###Verified browsers

 These are the browsers we recommend testing on when developing your service.
+This recommended testing list expects testing on a sample of browsers created within the last 3 years that cover the largest representation of the user base.

-This list is based upon usage statistics for www.gov.uk as a whole, and considers any browser with a usage by 2%+ of users to be significant.
+This list is based upon usage statistics for www.gov.uk as a whole.
+It allows for a 95% coverage of all browsers used (the remaining browsers are individually insignificant).
+Browsers not listed may still work well, and it should be noted that this is not a list that intends to suggest that these are the *only* browsers the service will work on - this is simply a benchmark for testing against to ensure that the service will likely work for as many users as possible along side appropriate cost-effectiveness and development overhead.
+Services should allow a clear way for users to report problems they may find, and additional testing and adjustments should be made upon receiving such a report.

-An exception is made for IE6, as this is still in large-scale use through-out government departments.
+*Note*: An exception is made for IE6, as this is still in large-scale use through-out government departments.

 Two distinct levels of support are given and denoted next to each browser as F or C and are defined as:
 * COMPLIENT